Market Pulse Web

 - Install and configure the Market Pulse add-on Read more.

-It depends on the browser, but most of popular browsers optimize the performance, so they could disable the scripts on the page if it is not in focus.
-That means that it is possible that widget will stop playing sounds after a while if the Market Pulse Web workspace will not be in focus.
+That means that it is possible that the widget will stop playing sounds after a while if the Market Pulse Web workspace is not in focus.

-There are different types of API:
+We have many different types of API:

-- Web Websocket API to get signals from the widgets in a programmatic way
+- Web Websocket API to get signals from the widgets

-- Web Algos API to be able to write your own algorithm, place it on our server and use in the workspace, sell it to others or to get signals via Websocket API.
+- Web Algos API to be able to write your own algorithm, place it on our server and use in the workspace, sell it to others, or to get signals via Websocket API.

-- Desktop Java API to get signals from the widgets in a programmatic way
+- Desktop Java API to get signals from the widgets

 - Desktop Java Algos API to be able to write your own algorithm, place on your computer locally, connect to Bookmap and use it in the Market Pulse add-on.
 You can also sell it on our marketplace to others or to get signals via Java API.